How to Monetize a Podcast

 Measuring the Value of a Podcast Listener

-More shows are being launched every single day, which makes the market for listeners’ ears and attention more and more competitive.
+More podcasts are being launched every single day, which makes it harder to capture listeners’ ears and attention.
+It’s a competitive market.

 We measure the value of our listeners by doing in-depth audience research, which often includes one-on-one interviews with audience members.
-Through this research, we get a comprehensive understanding of the listeners’ pains, purchasing power, and desired products or services.
-This allows us to develop an idea of the average value for one listener.
+Through this research, we get a comprehensive understanding of the listeners’ preferences, purchasing power, and desired products or services.
+This allows us to develop an idea of the average value of one listener.

 Having a listener’s email address automatically makes them more valuable.
 You know who that listener is, which makes it easier to sell to them in the future.
 If you collect emails, you can use those emails to further engage your audience by retargeting them on social media and matching them to custom audiences.
 After all, email marketing is still one of the most effective tools available.

 To find the value of your current, you’ll need to know a few things:

 When building an audience, niche down every time.
 We never recommend targeting the mass market — this approach is how you end up only being able to sell ads.